 - Psychologists: Experts in diagnosing and treating mental health conditions through therapeutic techniques like Cognitive Behavioural Therapy (CBT).

-- Psychiatrists: Medical doctors who specialise in mental health, capable of prescribing medication to help manage anxiety symptoms.
+- Psychiatrists: Medical doctors who specialize in mental health, capable of prescribing medication to help manage anxiety symptoms.

-- Counsellors: Trained professionals who provide support and strategies for coping with anxiety through talk therapy.
+- Counselors: Trained professionals who provide support and strategies for coping with anxiety through talk therapy.

 - Clinical Social Workers: Offer psychotherapy and support services, helping you navigate the challenges of anxiety.